NOMAD CUCKOO BEES

 The Texas nomad bee, Nomada texana, for example, can be identified in part by its black body, red legs, the yellow stripes on its abdomen, the yellow spots on its thorax (middle section), and its yellow facial mask.
 More detailed information on this species is given in the guide entry below.

-Nomad bees have several distinctive minute traits that aid in identifying their genus: (1) the thoraxes of nomad bees are heavily pitted; (2) female nomad bees have specialized hair patches on the tips of their abdomens; (3) the pygidial plate (abdomen tip) of male nomad bees is pronounced and often notched; (4) The jugal lobe of the nomad bee's wing is small.
+Nomad bees have several distinctive minute traits that aid in identifying their genus: (1) the thoraxes of nomad bees are heavily pitted; (2) female nomad bees have specialized hair patches on the tips of their abdomens; (3) the pygidial plate (abdomen tip) of male nomad bees is pronounced and often notched; and (4) The jugal lobe of the nomad bee's wing is small.
 These traits are illustrated in the photo strip at right.

 Nomad cuckoo bees do not gather pollen from flowers, because they obtain it instead by plundering other bees' nests.
 As a result, female nomad bees do not have scopae (pollen-collecting hairs) on their legs or abdomens.

 Nomad bees do, however, drink nectar from flowers.
-They tend to gather on the flowers visited by their hosts or to patrol the ground looking for host bee nests.
+They tend to alight on flowers visited by their hosts or to patrol the ground looking for host bee nests.
 The Texas nomad bees featured below were found feeding on seaside goldenrod and Bidens alba, aster-family flowers.
 This nomad bee species has been documented, however, on a vast array of plants from several different families.

 A male Nomada vegana nomad bee